huntikins/alpine_demo/README.md

 To avoid network issues during the session, JSON data is also included locally as a fallback.

+Final app state can ve viewed by switching to the `final` branch

 ## 📂 Project Structure